Para gnatcatcher

 The Para gnatcatcher (Polioptila paraensis) or Klages's gnatcatcher is a species of bird in the family Polioptilidae.
 It is endemic to Brazil.

-Taxonomy and systematics
+Taxonomy

-The Para gnatcatcher is monotypic It was formerly treated as a subspecies of the Guianan gnatcatcher (Polioptila guianensis) but since mid-2019 has been considered a separate species based on differences in morphology and vocalization.
+The Para gnatcatcher was formally described in 1937 as Polioptila paraensis by the American ornithologist W. E. Clyde Todd based on a specimen that had been collected by Samuel M. Klages near Benevides in the state of Pará of northern Brazil.
+The Para gnatcatcher was formerly considered as a subspecies of the Guianan gnatcatcher (Polioptila guianensis).